 Artichoke extract is generally safe and well-tolerated, but some side effects may occur, especially at high doses.
 Here are the potential side effects:

-- Allergic Reactions: Although rare, individuals who are sensitive to the Asteraceae family, which includes artichokes, may experience allergic reactions.
+- Allergic Reactions: Although rare, individuals who are sensitive to the Asteraceae family, which includes artichokes, may experience allergic reactions such as skin rash, itching, or in severe cases, difficulty breathing.

 Who Should Avoid or Use Caution with Artichoke Extract?